Nicoleta Luciu

 Nicoleta Lucia Luciu (/ro/; born 12 September 1980, Bucharest) is a Romanian actress, singer and television host.

 After she won the Miss Romania contest in 1999, she began to appear in different magazines: Playboy, Iveco, Vivre, Pro TV Magazin, TV Mania etc. In 2012, she became a co-presenter of The Voice of Romania.

-In 2014 Warner Bros Animation chose the celebrity to dubbed in Romanian Wonder Woman in the animated movie The Lego Movie.
+In 2014 Warner Bros Animation chose the celebrity to dub in Romanian Wonder Woman in the animated movie The Lego Movie.